 Transaction dispute guidelines

-1. If your dispute is not about a suspected fraudulent transaction, we strongly suggest you attempt to resolve the dispute with the merchant or service provider.
+- If your dispute is not about a suspected fraudulent transaction, we strongly suggest you attempt to resolve the dispute with the merchant or service provider.

-2. Visa have a formal dispute process with set timeframes that we must follow.
-To allow us to help you resolve your dispute you must contact us immediately on 13 37 39 or provide us with a completed Transaction Dispute form when you identify a suspicious transaction - ideally this should be within 60 days of the transaction date.
+For disputes that may arise due to COVID-19, please note that many merchants are proactively offering refunds and reasonable alternatives for future service.
+If no resolution is agreed, we will act on your behalf in the formal dispute process. - Visa have a formal dispute process with set timeframes that we must follow.
+To allow us to help you resolve your dispute you must contact us without delay on 13 37 39 when you identify a transaction you would like to dispute - ideally this should be within 60 days of the transaction date.

 COVID-19 Dispute Information